Filed under: Uncategorized

 Whence cometh the mosasaurs?

-We observe a dramatic increase in the length of vertebral column and a reduction in the relative size of the limbs in the varanid-aigialosaur-mosasaur transition.
+There was a dramatic increase in the length of the vertebral column and a reduction in the relative size of the limbs durng the varanid-aigialosaur-mosasaur transition.
 These changes may represent an increasing commitment to an aquatic mode of life.

-We also see a pronounced change in the structure of the tail – from the varanid (monitor lizards) condition where the tail shows little segmentation and all the tail vertebrae are morphologically uniform to the mosasaurine condition, where the tail can be segregated into separate functional units (each unit has a complement of vertebrae that are anatomically distinct from vertebrae in other units): a tail-base that provides the force for a propulsive stroke, an intermediate portion that sways and is displaced during the stroke, a “hinge” section that joins the main body of the tail to the fin and a set of downturned terminal vertebrae that supports a tail fin.
+We also see a pronounced change in the structure of the tail – from the varanid (i.e. monitor lizards) condition where the tail shows little segmentation and all the tail vertebrae are morphologically uniform to the mosasaurine condition, where the tail can be divided into anatomically distinct functional units: a tail-base that provides the force for a propulsive stroke, an intermediate portion that sways during the stroke, a “hinge” section that joins the main body of the tail to the fin and a set of downturned terminal vertebrae that supports a tail fin.
 This segmentation is diagrammed below.

-The ancestors of mosasaurs would have propelled themselves through the water by laterally undulating their entire bodies – as eels and sea-snakes do.
-In Mosasaurs, however, the front third of the body is stiffened while the rest of the body is flexible – it is the latter portion that undulates when the animal swims.
+The ancestors of mosasaurs propelled themselves through the water by laterally undulating their entire bodies like eels or sea-snakes.
+In mosasaurs, however, the front third of the body is stiffened while the rest of the body is flexible – it is the latter portion that undulates when the animal swims.

 As far as the limbs go, Aigialosaurs are virtually indistinguishable from monitor lizards.
-As mosasaur evolution progressed, the five-fingered terrestrial lizard limb-plan had to be traded in for the paddle-like arms seen in later forms.
+As mosasaur evolution progressed, the five-fingered terrestrial lizard limb-plan was replaced by paddle-like arms better suited for an underwater lifestyle.
 This was likely achieved by changes in embryonic development.
 The development of the skeletal elements of the limb involves the formation of cartilage from dense connective tissue and the subsequent replacement of cartilage by bone (except at the joints).
-Genetic changes in the timing of the steps in this process or in the patterning of bone formation can result in major changes to the number and the morphology of bones in the limb – later forms show incomplete ossification (bone formation) and an increase in the number of finger elements in the limb.
+Genetic changes in the timing of the steps in this process or in the patterning of bone formation can result in major changes to the number and the morphology of bones in the limb.
+Later mosasaur species show incomplete ossification (bone formation) and an increase in the number of finger elements in the limb.
 The evolution of webbed or paddle-like feet is related to the incomplete separation of the digits to form fingers during development (something that can be achieved in a laboratory via mutations to certain genes).

-Primitive mosasaurs have five-fingered limbs that are not dissimilar to those of Aigialosaurs or monitor lizards.
-The close resemblance between the fore-limbs of certain later mosasaur species and the fore-limbs of whales is remarkable and is a splendid example of two very distant animal groups answering an environmental challenge with nearly identical anatomical solutions.
+Primitive mosasaurs have five-fingered limbs that are similar to those of Aigialosaurs or monitor lizards.
+The close resemblance between the fore-limbs of certain later mosasaur species and the fore-limbs of whales is remarkable and is a splendid example of two distant vertebrate groups answering an environmental challenge with nearly identical anatomical solutions.